The decision to get a divorce is a very difficult one no matter where you live or what the circumstances.

 Additionally, when a couple uses divorce mediation, lawyers are not also required at any point in their uncontested divorce unless either/both spouses choose to involve them.

-That makes mediating a good option for those who wish to divorce without lawyers, without court and without litigation.
+That makes mediating a good option for those who wish to resolve divorce issues without lawyers, without court and without litigation.

-The Collaborative Law Process (also referred to as collaborative divorce, collaborative process or collaborative divorce process) is a cross between lawyer-driven divorce litigation and divorce mediation.
+The Collaborative Law Process (also referred to as collaborative divorce, collaborative process or collaborative divorce process) is an alternative dispute resolution method that is a cross between lawyer-driven divorce litigation and divorce mediation.

 To learn more about how each of these three divorce options work, read: The 5 Divorce Options and How to Choose the Right One for You.